ieedan/ts-blocks/README.md

 # Blocks

-All blocks can be found under `./blocks` and are shipped well documented.
+All blocks can be found under `./blocks` and are shipped with documentation.

 ## Adding New Blocks